ahlisbon/diacriticsAndNengo/README.md

    - You will see a green square with a white "H" in the Windows taskbar on the lower-right.
 If not, click the up arrow to see if it's in the expanded grid of background programs running on your PC.
 You should see it there.
 3. These scripts are activated by tapping a "hot key" (or key combination) on your keyboard.
 For example, if you type the right alt+y, your computer will type ¥.
 4. Read the README.

+# Switching between your default keyboard and the IME
+To type in Japanese with a typical English keyboard, using an IME for Japanese is required.
+The Windows default shortcuts are cumbersome and awkward:
+- *alt+shift* to swtich back and forth between your default keyboard and an IME, then
+- *alt+tilde* to switch back and forth between

 # Typing Vowels with Diacritics